With an eReader, you'll never be stuck for something to read. Here are the best eReaders you can buy in the UK in 2019.

 A memory card can boost the storage capacity for ebooks and, if supported, music, video and other media.
 Be sure to check which file formats a device supports - not just media, but also whether it can handle ePub, PDF, TXT, RTF and other document file types.
 Kindles don't support ePub, but here's how to put ePub ebooks onto an Kindle.

 Also consider connectivity.
 While your device will probably hold more than enough books to keep you occupied until you’re next in range of a Wi-Fi hotspot, a cellular connection will allow you to download content on the move.
-It will also add to the device’s price - by £60 in the case of the Kindle Voyage.
+It will also add to the device’s price.

 Best eReader 2019